rails/rails/guides/source/active_record_basics.md

 Active Record gives us the ability to do the following using Ruby objects:

 * Represent models and their data.
-* Represent associations between these models.
+* Represent associations between models.
 * Represent inheritance hierarchies through related models.
 * Validate models before they get persisted to the database.
 * Perform database operations in an object-oriented fashion.